 Celebrating 15 years and led by Artistic Director Risa Brainin, LAUNCH PAD is nationally recognized for its innovative contribution to new play development.
 As a creative laboratory for professional playwrights, UCSB theater students and faculty, and guest artists, LAUNCH PAD is collaboration and experimentation at its finest.

 Through The BIPOC Reading Series, the Summer Series, and New Play Pop Ups, LAUNCH PAD leads the way for university students to gain the valuable first-hand experience of working alongside professionals, participating in the creative process as it’s happening.

-The BIPOC Reading Series debuts in the 2020-21 season.
-Written by professional playwrights from the National New Play Network’s Affiliated Artists of Color, these new plays are developed through workshops and presented to the public virtually.
+The BIPOC (Black, Indigenous, People of Color) Reading Series debuts in the 2020-21 season.
+Written by professional playwrights from National New Play Network’s BIPOC Affiliated Artists, these new plays are developed through workshops and presented to the public virtually.
 The series features a mix of students and professional guest artists, led by professional directors.

 Each summer, three professional playwrights join the UC Santa Barbara community as artists-in-residence to collaborate with UCSB students enrolled in THTR 146: LAUNCH PAD: New Plays in Process.
 In this three-week class, playwrights, students, and professional artists come together to workshop new works.
 Participating as actors, stage managers, dramaturgs, and designers, everyone contributes to the development of the play.
 From the first moment to the last, the play is in constant evolution: actors receive new pages, new scenes, and sometimes even new characters.
 Each week’s work culminates in a staged reading for the public.